zendframework/zend-problem-details/doc/book/quick-start.md

-If you are using [Expressive](https://docs.zendframework.com/zend-expressive/) and have installed [zend-component-installer](https://docs.zendframework.com/zend-component-installer) (which is installed by default in v2.0 and above), you can write middleware that composes the `ProblemDetails\ProblemDetailsResponseFactory` immediately, and inject that service in your middleware.
+If you are using [Expressive](https://docs.zendframework.com/zend-expressive/) and have installed [zend-component-installer](https://docs.zendframework.com/zend-component-installer) (which is installed by default in v2.0 and above), you can write middleware that composes the `Zend\ProblemDetails\ProblemDetailsResponseFactory` immediately, and inject that service in your middleware.

 As an example, the following catches domain excpetions and uses them to create